-Reconstruction of a band-limited signal from uniformly spaced samples is a well-understood problem treated in standard signal processing textbooks (e.g., [1]): given uniformly spaced samples of the signal, the original band-limited signal can be exactly reconstructed from the samples by sinc interpolation so long as the signal is sampled at twice the highest frequency of the signal, i.e., as long as the sampling meets the Nyquist criterion.
-Uniform spacing of the samples is also known as "regular sampling."
-We note that this traditional band-limited reconstruction relies on infinite samples, which cannot be practically collected, thus more general reconstruction techniques should be used [2].
-Approximate solutions based on oversampling and filtering or interpolation are commonly used.
+Reconstruction of a band-limited signal from uniformly spaced samples is a well-understood problem treated in standard signal processing textbooks (e.g., [1]): given uniformly spaced samples of the signal, the original band-limited signal can be exactly reconstructed from the samples by sinc interpolation1 so long as the signal is sampled at twice the highest frequency of the signal, i.e. as long as the sampling meets the Nyquist criterion.
+Uniform spacing of the samples is also known as "regular sampling".
+We note that this traditional band-limited reconstruction relies on infinite samples, which cannot be practically collected.
+We thus need to consider more general reconstruction techniques [2].
+Approximate solutions based on oversampling and filtering or interpolation are commonly used2 Alternately, we can use the periodic extension method explored in the following.